boseji/golang-appengine-examples/06_error_routing_static/readme.md

  The assembly of headers would take place in this.
- Since we don't have control on the other next / prior *Middleware* used, we would copy all the things stored *virtual Header storage* to the Real header inside `intercept404Writer.writer`. <br>
+ Since we don't have control on the other next / prior *Middleware* used, we would copy all the things stored *virtual Header storage* to the Real header inside `intercept404Writer.writer`.
  Then, we would also redirect the processing to `intercept404Writer.notFoundHandler`.
 And we would also disable the `intercept404Writer.writer` in case of `404` due to same.

 5. Finally when the Response is ready to sent on *Wire* the final call to `Header() Header` is made.
 This time we return the real header inside `intercept404Writer.writer` instead of the *virtual Header storage*.